Netanyahu opponents reach coalition deal to oust Israeli PM

 But he and Netanyahu did not get along, and the coalition quickly crumbled.
 Yesh Atid has been in the opposition since 2015 elections.
 The party is popular with secular, middle-class voters and has been critical of Netanyahu’s close ties with ultra-Orthodox parties and said the prime minister should step down while on trial for corruption charges.

-Their partners range from a pair of dovish, left-wing parties that support broad concessions to the Palestinians to three hard-line parties that oppose Palestinian independence and support West Bank settlements.
+Their partners include a pair of dovish, left-wing parties that support Palestinian independence and three hard-line parties that oppose major concessions to the Palestinians and support West Bank settlements.
 Lapid’s Yesh Atid and Blue and White, a centrist party headed by Defense Minister Benny Gantz, and the United Arab List are the remaining members.

-The coalition members are hoping their shared animosity to Netanyahu, coupled with the agreement that another election must be avoided, will provide enough incentive to find some common ground.
+The coalition members hope their shared animosity toward Netanyahu will provide enough incentive to find some common ground.

 “Today, we succeeded.
 We made history,” said Merav Michaeli, leader of the dovish Labor Party.